Seattle bans caste-based discrimination, becoming first U.S. city to do so

 Brandeis University banned caste-based discrimination and harassment based on caste in 2019, and the University of California system — the largest state school system in the country — added caste to its discrimination protection policies in 2022.

-Hundreds of speakers testified about caste during public comment in Seattle over the last two weeks, a vast majority of whom supported the ordinance.
-Of the more than 100 speakers who were allowed to weigh in Tuesday before the council ended comment — after nearly an hour and a half, with hundreds of in-person and remote speakers unable to speak — about a dozen were opposed, or asked the council to postpone the vote.
+In recent weeks, the vast majority of people who have sounded off support the ordinance.
+At Tuesday’s meeting alone, more than 300 people signed up to speak before the vote, with more than 100 people allowed to weigh in for nearly an hour and a half, both in person and remotely, before Morales closed public comment.
+About a dozen opposed the ordinance Tuesday, or asked the council to postpone the vote.

-Opponents of the ordinance argue that the ordinance would be discriminatory toward Hindus and that with more than 2,000 different castes, it’s too complicated an issue to enforce.
+Opponents of the ordinance argue that the law will discriminate against Hindus and that with more than 2,000 different castes, it’s too complicated of an issue to enforce.
+Others thought it was hasty or unnecessary.

+“Americans of South Asian descent aren’t born or raised with intrinsic knowledge of caste,” opponent Neha Singh said, later calling the ordinance “Hinduphobic.”

+“This ordinance is attempting to create a formula in a space where no one knows what they’re talking about,” Singh added.

-Before the vote Tuesday, Sawant’s office denounced the argument that the policy would harm Hindus, comparing the argument to Christians who claim same-sex marriage imposes on the religious rights of those who oppose it.
+Before the vote Tuesday, Sawant’s office denounced the argument that the policy would harm Hindus, comparing the stance to that of Christians who claim same-sex marriage imposes on the religious rights of those who oppose it.

 Supporters compared the system to apartheid and slavery, pleading for council members to pass the ordinance.

-Note: Editor’s note: An earlier version of this story misstated Councilmember Kshama Sawant’s district.
-She is the District 3 council member.